c-blake/bu/doc/stripe.md

 labels will do.
 For example, you could do a 2-way or 4-way tile of images with some dispatcher savvy about screen-halves/quadrants/etc.

+The default logging strings specified by 'D' (or 'd', actually) for -b/-a/-i are just for those not wanting to decide on their log formats for a given use case.

 Related Work
 ------------